Funk carioca: Brega funk

-Brega funk born in Recife, influenced by brega in the early 2010s in the Northeast region of Brazil.
-Unlike funk carioca, brega funk has a glossy sound that features glistening syncopated MIDI pianos, synths, often filtered guitars, and the distinct pitched metallic snares called caixas, vocal chops are a common companion to the wonky kick rhythm and up-down bass inherited from brega, and even though the genre commonly ranges from 160-180 BPM, the half-time beat makes it feel slower than other funk subgenres.
+Brega funk is a subgenre of Funk Carioca that originated in Recife, influenced by brega and arrocha in the early 2010s in the northeast region of Brazil.
+Unlike classic funk carioca, brega funk has a polished sound that features syncopated and shimmering MIDI pianos, synthesizers, often filtered guitars and the distinct pitched metallic snare drums called caixas, vocal chops are a common companion to the wobbly kick rhythm and up-down bass inherited from brega and, although the genre commonly ranges from 160 to 180 BPM, the half-time tempo makes it seem slower than other funk subgenres.
 An example of the Brega funk genre is the song "Parabéns" by Pabllo Vittar.

 Funk melody

 Funk melody is based on electro rhythms but with a romantic lyrical approach.
 It has been noted for being powered by female artists.
-Among the popular funk melody singers are Anitta, Perlla, Babi and Copacabana Beat.
+Among the popular funk melody singers are Anitta, Perlla, Babi, and Copacabana Beat.

-Pop funk

-Pop funk is a musical genre that originated in Brazil in the 1990s and is a fusion of various music genres such as funk carioca, soul, R&B, pop, and hip hop.
-It is characterized by heavy funk beats and lyrics in Portuguese that usually talk about themes such as love, sex, parties, and urban lifestyle.
-Pop funk became popular mainly in Brazil but also gained followers in other Latin American countries and Portuguese-speaking communities around the world.
-One of the main names in pop funk is Anitta, who helped popularize the genre worldwide.